0xdeadbeer/blog/content/posts/secure-linux-setup.md

 Let's talk ~~basics~~ passwords.
 They're not that simple to deal with.
 I know that.
 We all do.
 And so, let's facilitate it to a concept that you're already familiar with - Password Managers.
 No, I'm not going to be selling you a Password Manager, or telling you about this awesome service that helped me stay secure for the past X years.
 Keeping your credentials on a third-party service is not even a good option - as you can see [here](https://www.youtube.com/watch?v=cRsn0PlnuvM).
 I'm going to give you an open-source tool that has made my life eaiser when dealing with passwords.
-You're free to find alternatives, but for me, this was the best I able to find.
+You're free to find alternatives, but for me, this was the best I was able to find.

 It's called [KeePassXC](https://keepassxc.org/).
 It's cross-platform and you can run it on Linux - which is exactly what we needed.
 Passwords are stored in a file called a *Database* which contains groups.
 A group can either contain more groups, or simply passwords.
 The whole database is by default encrypted with the industry-standard AES256 and a key provided by the user (make sure it's a long one that you can remember).